Financial Poise

 • Who are the competitors, and why are you better?

-• What are the economics or key metrics?
+• What are the economics of the key metrics?

 • What are the risks to investors?

-• How much capital is the company trying to raise, and how will it use that capital?
+• How much capital is the company trying to raise, and how will it be used?

 If the investor is interested in your opportunity, they will request details later.

-Entrepreneurs often mistakenly believe that investors will be more impressed by “conservative” financial forecasts.
-They reason that investors will think the upside must be even higher if the numbers they are looking at are conservative.
-However, investors would much rather see what you think is actually achievable, along with your justifications as to why you believe so, and a realistic plan for making it happen.
+Entrepreneurs often mistakenly believe investors will be more impressed by ‘conservative’ financial forecasts.
+The reason is that investors will think the upside must be even higher if the numbers they are looking at are conservative.
+However, investors would much rather see what you think is achievable, along with your justifications as to why you believe this so and a realistic plan for making it happen.
 You can then define upper and lower limits for each assumption so that the investor can review the entire range of possible outcomes.

 6. Typos, Grammatical Errors, and Inconsistencies

-Investors expect you are putting your “best foot forward” when you submit your business plan to them.
-If it’s riddled with errors, they’re going to assume the worst about you and your business.
-Make sure you share your business plan with trusted advisors and ask them to poke holes in the plan.
+Investors expect you to be putting your ‘best foot forward’ when you submit your business plan to them.
+They will assume the worst about you and your business if it’s riddled with errors.
+Ensure you share your business plan with trusted advisors and ask them to poke holes in it.
 You should also consider hiring a professional editor to go through your plan line by line.
 It’s an investment that will pay off in the long run.

-Investors can “go cold” on a potential investment for many different reasons, and the ones listed above are but a few.
-If you can avoid these important business plan pitfalls, you can present a much more legitimate picture to investors.
+Investors can ‘go cold’ on a potential investment for many reasons, including the ones listed above.
+If you can avoid these critical business plan pitfalls, you can present a more legitimate picture to investors.

 We think you’ll also like:

-This is an updated version of an article originally published January 9, 2020. ]
+This is an updated version of an article originally published January 9, 2020 and updated on November 18, 2022.
+This article was most recently updated by the Financial Poise Editors.]

 About Akira Hirai

-Akira Hirai is the founder and CEO of Cayenne Consulting, LLC, in San Clemente, CA. He has 30 years of experience in entrepreneurship, management, business planning, financial analysis, software engineering, operations, and decision analysis.
+Akira Hirai is the founder and CEO of Cayenne Consulting, LLC, in Oro Valley, AZ.
+He has 30 years of experience in entrepreneurship, management, business planning, financial analysis, software engineering, operations, and decision analysis.
 Before founding Cayenne Consulting in 2001, Hirai started two Internet companies in Silicon Valley.
 Previously, he held various management positions at…